 1. How do my meals arrive?

-All meals are delivered frozen in an eski and have a frozen use by date of around 3 months (the labelled use-by date of some meals may be shorter than this and some may be longer than this as well, this is simply a result of when the meals were cooked as we don't cook every recipe every week so not all the meals will have exactly 3 month use by date.
-Rest assured that we're always rotating stock to keep things as fresh as possible.)
+All meals are delivered frozen in an eski and have a frozen use by date of up to 6 months from the date they were cooked.
+Rest assured that we're always rotating stock to keep things as fresh as possible.

 2. Where do you deliver?
 And What Days?

-We deliver to the following postcodes in the Perth Central Metro area on Monday, Wednesday & Friday (order must be placed before midday/12pm the previous day);
+We deliver to the following postcodes in the Perth Central Metro area on Monday, Wednesday & Friday (order must be placed before midday/12pm the previous working day);

 We deliver to the following postcodes in the Perth Northern Metro area on Wednesday (order must be placed before midday/12pm Tuesday);